raspibolt/raspibolt/guide/bonus/bitcoin/fulcrum.md

 $ sudo systemctl restart fulcrum.service
 ```

-Now you can see your banner when connecting to Fulcrum with supported wallet (ex.
+Now you should see your banner when connecting to Fulcrum with supported wallet (ex.
 Sparrow)

 ![Banner](../../../images/Fulcrum_Banner.png)